The top October Half Term & Halloween events in Kent & East Sussex 2021!

 More October Half Term and Halloween Events in Kent and East Sussex 2020

-♥ Check out the Ultimate Activity and Survival Camps at Rose Hill School this half term from Monday 26th – Friday 30th October.
+♥ Check out the Ultimate Activity and Survival Camps at Rose Hill School this half term from Monday 25th – Friday 29th October.

 ♥ Just because it’s half term and the kids are off school you don’t need to miss out on fitness classes.
 On Saturday mornings join FIT in Speldhurst for an outdoor group exercise class for adults, run alongside a fun mini fitness session for children.
 There’s also one on Tuesday 26th October.

 More October Half Term and Halloween Events in Kent and East Sussex, near Tunbridge Wells

 ♥ Climb aboard Dr Frankenslime’s Trick or Treat Express at Spa Valley Railway.
 The fun starts with an experiment or two then take a train ride to the haunted Eridge Station.
 Once on the platform the mad doctor will show you how to make glow-in-the-dark slime, which your little spook can take home to horrify friends.
 On the journey home you can pick from a trick or treat from the doctor.
 This event starts on 30th October but is sold out, however there are some spaces on 31st October, 2021.